Mrs Mummypenny Personal Finance Expert

-I launched Mrs Mummypenny in 2013 whilst on my last maternity leave with Jack which I kept going as a hobby when I returned to full time work.
-I have always loved sharing my money saving tips with friends, so thought why not learn how to build a website & social platform and go for it 🙂
+I started my blog, Mrs Mummypenny in 2013 whilst on my last maternity leave with my youngest, which I kept going as a hobby when I returned to full time work.
+It was always important to me to share my money saving tips with friends, so thought why not learn how to build a website & social platform and share those tips with the world.

-I strive to provide you with impartial advice on personal finance ensuring you get great value from every pound spent.
-I write about anything from a freebie family day out to how to swap your utilities to how to budget & simplify financial admin.
-I also write about lifestyle including beauty, fashion, travel, cooking and London/Hertfordshire life all with a value for money perspective.
+My content will provide you with impartial guidance on personal finance ensuring you get great value from every pound spent.
+I write about anything from a freebie family day out to how to swap your utilities to how to sort out your pension and investments.
+Also included in content about lifestyle including interiors, food, fashion and travel all from a value for money perspective.

 My most popular posts include How I saved £7500 in 6 months , How to Complain to Npower and How to survive the Salary drop when you go on Maternity Leave.